Handling Pagination and Infinite Scroll in Python Web Scraping

 - Overlooking duplicate records caused by real-time data updates between page requests, which corrupts downstream analytics.

-- Sending requests too rapidly without exponential backoff or randomized delays, triggering rate limits, IP bans, or CAPTCHA challenges.
+- Sending requests too rapidly without exponential backoff or randomized delays, triggering rate limits and IP bans.

 Frequently Asked Questions

 How do I know if a website uses traditional pagination or infinite scroll?
-Inspect the Network tab in your browser's developer tools while navigating.
+Inspect the Network tab while navigating.
 If new pages trigger full URL changes or predictable query parameters, it's traditional pagination.
-If content loads via XHR/Fetch requests without URL changes as you scroll down, it's infinite scroll or dynamic loading.
+If content loads via XHR/Fetch requests without URL changes as you scroll, it's infinite scroll or dynamic loading.

-Can I scrape infinite scroll sites without using Selenium or Playwright?
+Can I scrape infinite scroll sites without Selenium or Playwright?

-Often, yes.
+Often yes.
 Many infinite scroll sites fetch data from hidden REST or GraphQL APIs.
-By monitoring network traffic, you can reverse-engineer the API endpoints and use the requests library to fetch paginated JSON data directly, which is faster and less resource-intensive than browser automation.
+By monitoring network traffic, you can reverse-engineer the endpoints and use requests to fetch paginated JSON directly — faster and less resource-intensive than browser automation.

 How do I prevent my scraper from getting stuck in an infinite loop?

-Implement strict termination conditions: track the number of consecutive empty pages, set a maximum iteration limit, verify that newly fetched data contains unique identifiers, and monitor for HTTP 403/429 status codes that indicate access restrictions.
+Implement strict termination conditions: track consecutive empty pages, set a maximum iteration limit, verify that newly fetched data contains unique identifiers, and monitor for HTTP 403/429 status codes.